 Apple pies taquitos are essentially caramelized apples and cream cheese wrapped in corn tortillas.
 These taquitos rolls are then either deep-fried or baked at a high temperature.
 As a result, apple pie taquitos have an amazingly crispy exterior.

 Even though apple pie taquitos already have an abundance of caramel in their fillings, there’s no harm in using more caramel as a dip for these crunchy Mexican desserts.
 If you’re craving something cold, feel free to pair these with some vanilla ice cream.

 Cocadas is one of the easiest Mexican recipes to make, no matter how inexperienced you are with cooking.
 These Mexican coconut candies usually contain only three ingredients: dulce de leche, macadamia nuts, as well as coconut flakes.
 So simple, right?

 Even though Mexican coconut candies only feature three ingredients, they’re incredibly delicious.
 The irresistibly chewy texture and the coconut flavor will surely keep you addicted.
 If you can’t stop eating them, don’t blame me!

 Mexican empanadas are quite a flexible dish, as you can choose many different ingredients to use as fillings for them.
-From pumpkins to strawberries or pineapples, you can opt for whatever fruits you want to stuff these fluffy desserts.
+From pumpkins to strawberries or pineapples, you can opt for whatever fruits from Mexico you want to stuff these fluffy desserts.